-London WaterlooConvenient for access to the South East of England by overland train, London Waterloo is also served by the Jubilee, Northern and Bakerloo lines on the Tube.
-If you head towards the river from London Waterloo, you will find the Florence Nightingale Museum, the SEA LIFE London Aquarium, the London Eye, the Southbank Centre and the BFI Imax.
-A new addition to the South Bank is The London Dungeon, which moved here from its location near London Bridge in 2013.
+If you head towards the river from London Waterloo, you will find the Florence Nightingale Museum, the SEA LIFE London Aquarium, the Coca-Cola London Eye, the Southbank Centre, the BFI Imax and The London Dungeon.

 East of Waterloo Bridge on the South Bank

 The riverside walkway is perfect for people watching, spending lazy afternoons in a pavement café or browsing in one of the area's many book and art shops or regular markets.

 Things to see and do in Bankside

 East of Blackfriars bridge, the area becomes known as Bankside.
 This is one of the oldest parts of London – entrepreneurs, artists and revellers have flocked here for almost 2,000 years.
 Bankside is also one of London's most vibrant areas, with a heady mix of culture, foodie delights, attractions and architecture.

 Situated along the Thames, Bankside is dominated by Tate Modern, one of the world's finest art galleries.
 The quirky streets around Tate Modern are perfect for exploring on foot – with galleries including Bankside Gallery and Jerwood Space, and the trendy shops and restaurants of Bankside Mix waiting to be discovered.